If you’re considering buying a 2018 Cirrus SR22 G6, or a used Cirrus aircraft, we can help!

 I can help you with your purchasing decision, ferrying your aircraft to your home airport, and giving you any instruction.
 I’m a Platinum CSIP, which means that in addition to being factory trained at Cirrus HQ, I have over 1,800 hours of time flying Cirrus aircraft.
 Only about 15% of all CSIPs are Platinum CSIPs.
 I’m experienced in flying virtually every combination of Cirrus SR20 and SR22 produced since the aircraft were first introduced in 1999.
 In addition, I’m the author of Max Trescott’s G1000 & Perspective Glass Cockpit Handbook, so when it comes to understanding the Cirrus Perspective avionics, I literally wrote the book!

-Contact me as early in your decision making process as possible, so that I can provide you the most assistance.
+I help people around the world with their Cirrus purchase decisions, so if you like my inputs, please contact me as early in your decision making process as possible, so that I can provide you the most assistance.
+You can phone me at 650-967-2500, or send me an email.